rwema3/Ecommerce_app/README.md

 ```
 ## Pull Requests

 I welcome and encourage all pull requests.
-It usually will take me within 24-48 hours to respond to any issue or request.
+It usually will take me like 24-48 hours to respond to any issue or request.

 ## Flutter plugins
 Plugin Name        | Stars